The Living, the Dead and the Pathetic: 2020 Version of the Churches of Revelation 2 & 3

 We as Believers are Without Excuse.

 We are not to condemn or judge the failures of the above churches but seek to follow the example of the churches at Smyrna and Philadelphia along with the praiseworthy elements of Ephesus, Pergamos and Thyatira.
-Remember, Jesus called out these churches by name and He knows our church as intimately as the seven.
+Remember, Jesus called out these churches by name and He knows our gatherings, two or more, as intimately as the seven.
 As we shall see, all churches are to consider His words to these seven specific fellowships and to hear obediently with our heart and souls.
 We are never to look at another church before we consider our own circumstance, Even then, it is not to judge or criticize but to pray for your leadership, your personal commitment to godliness and for the grace of God to lead us in a path that honors Him rather than serving ourselves.